jmratwork/riskmanagementrita-crcz/content/exercise2.md

 ## Steps
 1. Identify ICS and IT assets critical to operations.
+2. Use RITA to model ICS assets, potential threats and vulnerabilities.
-2. Model threat scenarios such as malware propagation from IT to OT, insider manipulation of SCADA and unauthorised RTU commands.
+3. Model threat scenarios such as malware propagation from IT to OT, insider manipulation of SCADA and unauthorised RTU commands.
-3. Assess safety, operational and strategic impact.
+4. Assess safety, operational and strategic impact.
-4. Recommend controls suited for industrial environments.
+5. Recommend controls suited for industrial environments.
-5. Summarise findings in a risk report for leadership and engineers.
+6. Summarise findings in a risk report for leadership and engineers.

 ## Deliverables
 Your submission should include: